aziascreations/PB-GameFramework/readme.md

 ### Framework
 The custom framework and examples are covered under the *Unlicense* license.<br>
 You can check it here: *"[LICENSE](LICENSE)"*

+Does not apply to the trash folders for "safety", just in case I ever publish them.

 ### PureBasic Libraries
 Some of the internal libraries of PureBasic have special licenses, you can find their licenses in the *"[Licenses/](Licenses/)"* folder.<br>